3box/3box/README.md

 ### 3Box Identity
 [`muport-core-js`](https://github.com/3box/muport-core-js) is a library that lets us associate a users 3Box and data with a lightweight muport DID (decentralized identity) rather than directly to an Ethereum address.
 This abstraction allows our system to interoperate with other decentralized identity providers and the DIF (Decentralized Identity Foundation) DID spec.
 DIDs allow multiple Ethereum addresses to be associated with the same 3Box, and allow for other security and usability features such as address rotation that allows users to change their Ethereum address without losing all of their data.

+## User Tools

-## 3Box Profiles Application
+### 3Box Profiles Application
-The [3box.io](https://3box.io) dapp is how users manage their 3Box data, including profile information and other.
+The [3box.io](https://3box.io) app is how users manage their 3Box data, including profile information, public activity, collectibles, and more.

-### 3Box Web App
+#### Web App
 [`3box-dapp`](https://www.github.com/3box/3box-dapp) is a [web interface](https://3box.io/) that allows users to interact with their 3Box profile.
 The 3Box app works with all standard desktop and mobile web3 browsers including MetaMask, Status, Coinbase Wallet, and others.

-### Activity Feed
+#### Activity Feed
 [`3box-activity`](https://www.github.com/3box/3box-activity) is an API that makes it easy to construct activity feeds for Ethereum users.
 Part of Ethereum Profiles on the 3Box web app.

-### 3Box Verifications
+#### 3Box Verifications
-[`3box-verifications`](https://github.com/3box/3box-verifications) is a service that allows [3box.io](https://3box.io) users to verify their Github and Twitter social accounts and link them to their 3Box profile.
+[`3box-verifications`](https://github.com/3box/3box-verifications) is a service that allows [3box.io](https://3box.io) users to verify their email address, as well as their Github and Twitter social accounts and link them to their 3Box profile.
 The verifications issued by this service are DID-compatible verifiable claims in the form of JWTs.

 ### Service Endpoints
 There is an overview of all 3box service endpoints [here](./devops/service-endpoints.md)